 - JTAG for CCS connectivity Only required for debug purpose.
-More detail on this is not in the scope of this document. - UART for downloading firmware in serial data flash using mmWave Studio GUI or UniFlash.
-Refer to respective user guides for more details. - UART for downloading Firmware using mmWave Studio GUI.
+More detail on this is not in the scope of this document. - UART for downloading firmware in serial data flash using UniFlash.
+Refer to UniFlash user guides for more details. - UART for downloading Firmware in SOP-2 (development) mode using mmWave Studio GUI.
 Refer to mmWave Studio user guide for more details.

-This step can be skipped if user wants to run only the mmWaveLink examples provided as a part of the package.
+USB connection with AWR2243BOOST can be skipped if user wants to run only the mmWaveLink examples provided as a part of the package.
 It is primarily intended for mmWave Studio GUI and Debug purpose.